rolwin100/rolwinreevan_gatsby_blog/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby?/index.md

     One important thing for me was branding my name `Rolwin Reevan` over the internet.
 For this all the factors of SEO had to be taken care which is a bit challenging.
 Since gatsby renders static pages the performance is good, which enhances the `SEO` as well.
 There are plugins for SEO in gatsby.
 Server-Side-Rendering (`SSR`) is also supported by gatsby.

-5. ### Gatsby satifies my use-case
+5. ### Gatsby satisfies my use-case

     Most importantly gatsby was satisfying my use-case with minimal cost.
 My use-case before building my website was a static landing page and a dynamic blog.
-Even `Wordpress` satisfies this use-case very well but like I told the cost of deployment is higher for WordPress than a gatsby application and moreover I din want all the features that WordPress provides.
+Even `Wordpress` satisfies this use-case very well, but like I told the cost of deployment is higher for WordPress than a gatsby application and moreover I din want all the features that WordPress provides.

 ## When to go for wordpress and when to go for gatsby?